Sydney-Informatics-Hub/geopython/_episodes/04a-SimpleSpeedUps.md

 - "How do I utilise traditional python approaches to multi cpu and nodes"
 objectives:
 - "Learn simples methods to profile your code"
-- "See how numpy and pandas use Vectorising to improve perfomance for some data"
+- "See how numpy and pandas use Vectorising to improve performance for some data"
 - "Use MPI to communicate between workers"
 - "Discover python multiprocessing and mpi execution"
 keypoints: